fbpx

 • Form into balls a little bit larger than golf balls (you should make about 10 with 1 lb of meat.)
 Chill the meatballs in the fridge for about 20 minutes (or up to 1 hour.)

-• Put the pan in the oven to finish cooking, for about 20 minutes or until cooked through but still juicy.
+• Put the pan in the oven to finish cooking, for about 15 minutes or until cooked through but still juicy.

 • A reminder at this step to make the rice if you are having that with the meatballs.

 • Once meatballs are done in the oven, use tongs to add them to the bowl with glaze.
 Turn the meatballs in the glaze to coat.
 Top meatballs with more green onion and sesame seeds.
-Serve with salad and white rice.
+Serve with slaw and white rice.

-Leave a Comment: Cancel reply
+Leave a Comment:

 Your email address will not be published.
 Required fields are marked *